CISSP concentrations: How ISSAP, ISSMP & ISSEP have changed

 - Your interest in leadership positions

-By defining your goals, strengths and opportunities, you can determine which concentration will deliver the most value.
+By defining your goals, strengths and opportunities, you can determine which certification will deliver the most value.